JohnErbaugh/editing-github_demo/0304-in_class_exercise.md

 1. Patients should try to avoid going up and down stairs themselves.
 2. The candidate decided to launch her campaign.
-3. We decided actually to enforce the law.
+3. We decided to enforce the law.

 ## Dangling Modifiers: